monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 <a id="configuration"></a>
 ## 4️⃣ Configuration Guidelines
 → Configure fairness interventions for specific datasets.

+After selecting an appropriate intervention using the Intervention Selection Framework, the next step is to **configure the technique for the specific dataset and fairness objective**.

+Configuration involves selecting parameters that determine:
+- the **strength of the fairness intervention**
+- the **features or groups affected**
+- the **balance between fairness improvement and predictive performance**

+The following guidelines provide recommended procedures for tuning the main intervention categories.

 ---